-From an ecological and land-use efficiency perspective, a dormant season grazing system that incorporates moderate early summer use combined with winter stocking rates utilizing 50% of the standing plant biomass is a preferable, and moreover, a beneficial management alternative.
+From an ecological and land-use efficiency perspective, a dormant-season grazing system that incorporates moderate early summer use combined with winter stocking rates utilizing 50% of the standing plant biomass is a preferable, and moreover, a beneficial management alternative.
 This method yielded greater herbage production than other treatments and resulted in greater needle-and thread and thread-leaf sedge leaf heights than the season-long or DS 30 grazing treatments.
-This method, however, reduced western wheatgrass leaf heights late in the growing season.
+This method reduced western wheatgrass leaf heights late in the growing season in 2001, however, western wheatgrass and blue grama leaf heights were not affected in 2002 and 2003 compared to summer grazing alone.
 If the conclusion is made that dormant-season defoliation has little effect on these grasses, limiting litter accumulation on stockpiled pastures by ensuring at least moderate utilization (50%) of standing plant biomass may positively affect subsequent herbage production.
-Furthermore, season-long grazing may have a more negative affect on needle-and-thread and thread-leaf sedge growth than winter use at higher (50%) utilization levels.
-The direct effects of dormant-season grazing on individual plant species versus conventional season-long use at present is undistinguished in relevant literature.
-This research indicates the four species examined were generally unaffected by dormant season grazing.
+Furthermore, SL grazing may have a more negative affect on needle-and-thread and thread-leaf sedge growth than winter use at higher (50%) utilization levels.
+The direct effects of dormant-season grazing on individual plant species versus conventional SL use, at present, is undistinguished in relevant literature.
+This research indicates western wheatgrass and blue grama were generally unaffected by dormant-season grazing.